CloudCoinConsortium/CloudCoin/Merchant Tools/PaymentVerifier/README.md

 Jan.27.2019.PaymentVerifier.txt
 ```

 The records inside the log file will include the hour and minute, the SenderID, amount, receiverID, fromTag, tag.
-Like this: NOTE the use of millitary time.
+Like this: NOTE the use of military time.
 ```
 11:45 16777216 verified that billy.skywallet.cc sent 235 coins to tag "From Billy".
 New tag: "general_fund_e51c28025eb44caa82c77f85d69fe0f9"
 12:32 16777216 DID NOT verify that sara.skywallet.cc sent 235 coins to tag "From Sara".
 Too many coins sent.